SimeonGriggs/sanity-plugin-structure-schema/README.md

 # sanity-plugin-structure-schema

 Create Sanity Desk Structure with a similar syntax to Schema.
+## Look, I'll level with you

-🚨 This plugin is a proof of concept and should not be treated like a reliable, production-ready or supported project.
+This plugin is a proof of concept and should not be treated like a reliable, production-ready or supported or officially endorsed project.
+Sure, I work at Sanity, but that's not to say this plugin is a good idea.
+I personally find it useful.

+YMMV.
 Tread lightly.
 Feedback welcome.

 ## Installation